Sree0211/Regression_analysis/README.md

 # Regression_analysis

 ## Overview
 This project is a car price regression analysis implemented in Python using TensorFlow.
-The goal of the project is to predict the price of cars based on various features such as model, year, mileage, and other relevant attributes.
+The goal of the project is to predict the price of cars based on various features such as horsepower, year, Km, economy, and other relevant attributes.
 TensorFlow, a popular machine learning framework, is used to build and train the regression model.

 Table of Contents
 Overview